 In fact, new research has found that every time we get a notification on our phone, our brain releases dopamine.

 The trick here is to rid yourself of this temptation altogether: Turn off your notifications.

 Don’t let your phone lure you every time a news site sends you an alert, or someone likes your Instagram photo.
 By turning off notifications, you’ll take control of when you want to pick up your phone, and when you don’t.

 The best part of this hack?
-It reminds you that almost no notifications are actually urgent – the desire to check your phone is the dopamine talking.
+It reminds you that almost no notifications are actually urgent – the desire to check your phone is the dopamine talking when your brain feels bored.
 That, in itself, will also help create space from your phone.

 3. Prioritize face-to-face interactions

 Now that we’ve tackled the triggers that prompt our phone usage, let’s discuss another component of our phone habit: the reward.

 What reward do our phones deliver, exactly?
 Recent research found that the most addictive smartphone functions all tap into our desire to connect with others.
 So when we pick up our phones, we’re seeking out that reward of social connectivity.